 - The acceptance letter to your host institution stamped by the Italian consulate: This document should have been sent back with your study visa.
 If the consulate returned any original documents to you when you applied for your visa, bring these with you as well.
 Also, if you made a copy of your entire visa application, it never hurts to bring that as well.

-- Italian Government-Approved Health Insurance Letter: This will be the HTH letter we sent you for your visa documents.
+- Italian Government-Approved Health Insurance Letter: This will be the health insurance letter we sent you for your visa documents.
 This CAN be a photocopy of the original document.
-We will also email a copy of your HTH letters to your host institution.
+We will also email a copy of this letter to your host institution.

 - Photocopies of your passport with visa: You are required to provide the copies of only the first page and the visa pages of your passport.